 This programme concentrated on developing teachers to function as resource persons in their schools.
-Other developments occurring after 1993 include the introduction of programmes in Special Needs Education, Values Education, Art and Craft, Interpersonal Skills and Music as specialist areas.
+Other developments occurring after 1993 included the introduction of programmes in Special Needs Education, Values Education, Art and Craft, Interpersonal Skills and Music as specialist areas.

 A Trainer of Trainers programme, custom-designed for instructors of the Samuel Jackman Prescod Polytechnic, was started in 1996.
 A Resource Centre complete with Internet facilities was opened in the same year.
 This Centre functions to provide outreach services to schools and other educational institutions.

-Throughout the sixty eight years of its existence, Erdiston Teachers’ Training College has held fast to and has built upon the aim enunciated by its first principal: “to provide a body of specially trained men and women who are capable of making the most of every child’s abilities, however great or small, and helping children to become men and women who can give of themselves to the community in which they live rather than being a charge upon it”.
+Throughout the seventy years of its existence, Erdiston Teachers’ Training College has held fast to and has built upon the aim enunciated by its first principal: “to provide a body of specially trained men and women who are capable of making the most of every child’s abilities, however great or small, and helping children to become men and women who can give of themselves to the community in which they live rather than being a charge upon it”.

 Indeed, the College has been in the forefront of teacher education both at home and in the region, delivering certificate and diploma programmes for graduates at the primary and secondary levels on franchise from the University of the West Indies, Cave Hill Campus.
 Within recent times, the College has developed new certificate programmes, a Bachelor of Education degree programme and a Diploma in Educational Leadership to meet the emerging needs of the education system.

-The College is cognizant of the fact that teacher education must take into account recent developments at the regional level, such as the Caribbean Single market and Economy (CSME).
+The College is cognisant of the fact that teacher education must take into account recent developments at the regional level, such as the Caribbean Single Market and Economy (CSME).
 Globalisation also compels teachers to function in a manner that satisfies international standards.
 In addition, the level of educational attainment must be raised in an effort to eradicate poverty as articulated in the Millennium Goals.
 It is, therefore, imperative that teacher education programmes assist practitioners in gaining the competence and confidence needed to reach the required professional benchmark at the levels of both initial training and on-going professional development.
 Moreover, today’s teachers must prepare their charges to function effectively in a marketplace that requires workers to think critically, use a range of technologies, manifest self-confidence, and work collaboratively as teams.
 To this end, Erdiston Teachers’ Training College has restructured its programming to include a greater focus on the use of constructivist approaches and the integration of a range of technologies across the curriculum.
 Recognising the increasing need for flexible and open learning, the College has commenced the delivery of some of its courses using a blended mode.
-Additionally, there have been changes in assessment, with a greater emphasis being placed on performance based assessment, as oppose to pen and paper tests.
+Additionally, there have been changes in assessment, with a greater emphasis being placed on performance-based assessment, as opposed to pen and paper tests.

 Erdiston College recognises its capacity to impact the educational system locally, regionally and internationally.
-Therefore, as it looks towards the future, its mission is to become an internationally acclaimed educational institution providing high quality training and professional development for educators while advancing scholarly research and facilitating the delivery of programmes that are aligned with the educational needs of the society.
+Therefore, as it looks towards the future, its mission is to become an internationally acclaimed educational institution providing high-quality training and professional development for educators while advancing scholarly research and facilitating the delivery of programmes that are aligned with the educational needs of the society.